 Here's the argument these (and other) people use to justify such expensive fees: if you pay more for content, you'll get a better conversion rate and the extra sales will make up for the obscene per-piece rate.
 That may hold true for a luxury car dealership, plastic surgeon's office or home remodeling company, but only because they make so much money on each transaction — and the truth of the matter is that most businesses don't.
 The majority of the people who come to us for web content writing services make less than $500 profit on each sale, or are fresh startups that don't have that kind of capital.
 For them, that argument just doesn't work (especially not in the short term).

-At The Content Factory, we bill for landing pages by the word — 20-30 cents per, depending on the complexity of the subject and research involved.
-Our landing pages are usually around 250-500 words and most clients need five pages of content written, which means that we charge $250-$750 for complete web content.
+At The Content Factory, we bill for landing pages by the word — 50 cents per (with a project minimum of $250), depending on the complexity of the subject and research involved.
+Our landing pages are usually around 250-500 words and most clients need five pages of content written, which means that the average 5-7 page website content project costs between $1250 and $1750, including all edits.
 For that price, you get pretty sweet copy — you can take a look around our website and see for yourself, if you're interested.

 How much do SEO blogs cost?

-For our regular SEO blogs, we charge $40 each.
+For our regular SEO blogs, we charge between $80 and $125 each, depending on the length and how many you want (we give bulk discounts).
 That includes posting the blog to the your website, using proper tags/categories, social bookmarking and promotion on Twitter.
 If we have access to your analytics, we'll even target our topics based on the popularity of past posts.
 If you're looking to save some money and know how to publish the blogs yourself, we'll e-mail the Word docs and let you take care of the posting and promotion.
-We call these "mini blogs" and charge $20 per.
+We call these "mini blogs" and charge $60 per.
 Plus, we give bulk discounts for orders of 10 or more.

 How much do linkbait articles cost?